magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_toward-the-unconditioned.md

 quite stupid, I went all over the place looking for places to practise meditation – I didn’t realize it was already there, in my heart.
 All the meditation you want is right there inside you.
 There is birth, old age, sickness and death right here within you.
-That’s why the Buddha said : the wise must know for themselves.
+That’s why the Buddha said *Paccattaṃ veditabbo viññūhi*: the wise must know for themselves.
 I’d said the words before but I still didn’t know their meaning.
 I travelled all over looking for it until I was ready to drop dead from exhaustion – only then, when I stopped, did I find what I was looking for, inside of me.
 So now I can tell you about it.

 So in your practice of sīla, just practise as I’ve explained here.
 Don’t doubt the practice.
 Even though some people may say you can’t practise